Label Printers Buying Guide

 Frequently Asked Questions

-What is the difference between 1D and 2D?
+What is the difference between direct thermal and thermal transfer printing?